vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 #### misc

-The `misc` directory contains miscellaneous files used to support the development and testing of packages and package repositories.
+The `misc` directory contains miscellaneous files used to support the development and testing of packages and package repositories. _*TODO: This might not be needed*_

 #### repostiories